Coping With Epilepsy Seizure Study

 Epilepsy is a term encompassing a broad spectrum of seizure disorders.
 There isn't one single root cause for epilepsy just as there isn't one single type of seizure.
 Whatever the root cause though, you can think of epilepsy as a condition where the seizure threshold (everyone has one) is much lower than normal.

-For most people (not diagnosed with epilepsy), it takes extreme circumstances to trigger a seizure (like overdosing on certain drugs) becuase their seizure threshold is very high.
+For most people (not diagnosed with epilepsy), it takes extreme circumstances to trigger a seizure (like overdosing on certain drugs) because their seizure threshold is very high.
 With epilepsy disorders, there is a much greater range of potential triggering events that can cause brain activity to spike above the seizure threshold and induce a seizure.

 While science has not unlocked all the secrets of brain function to date, we do know that the brain is flexible and adaptable.
 It grows new neuronal pathways to process information or thoughts.
 This is important with regards to seizures in that the brain can "learn to seize" in a process called kindling if seizures are allowed to continue uncontrolled.
-It also offers hope though that the brain can learn how to function without seizing when seizures are fully controlled for several years (2 years is usually the milestone where neurologists may test for normalized brain function to possibly reduce/eliminate medication[s]).
+It also offers hope though that the brain can learn how to function without seizing when seizures are fully controlled for several years (2 years is usually the milestone where neurologists may test for normalized brain function to possibly reduce/eliminate medications).

 Getting Proactive

-But, what if anti-epileptic drugs don't offer 100% seizure control?
+But, what if AEDs don't offer 100% seizure control?
 What if the side effects of the drugs diminish your quality of life to the point where seizures are preferable?
 What if you just want to do everything in your power to help kick epilepsy out of your life forever?
 Well, there are few things you can try by focusing on the other half of the puzzle - eliminating your seizure triggers.

 The first step is to get a calendar or diary/journal and start tracking the following things every day: